Flag of Mecklenburg-Vorpommern: Official flag

 The official current flag of the state had been adopted on 29 January 1991.
 It was designed by Norbert Buske.
 The colours of the flag are combined from the flags of two historical regions of the country, blue and white flag of Western Pomerania, and blue-yellow-red flag of Mecklenburg.

 Flags of the historical regions

 In 1996, the historical regions of Mecklenburg, and Western Pomerania, had been given official status within the state of Mecklenburg-Vorpommern, Germany.
-The flag of Western Pomerania consists of two horizontal stripes of the equal wight: blue and white.
-The flag of Mecklenburg consists of three horizontal stripes of the equal wight: blue, yellow, and red.
+The flag of Western Pomerania consists of two horizontal stripes of the equal width: blue and white.
+The flag of Mecklenburg consists of three horizontal stripes of the equal width: blue, yellow, and red.
 Both flags have the aspect ratio height to width ratio is equal 3:5.